TN 10 (02-18)

 A. Introduction to the KZ diary selection process

-The KZ diary sets for eligible recipients and eligible spouses who may qualify for a Title II benefit.
-The process to determine insured status occurs quarterly.
-Beginning October 1, 2015, the KZ diary selection process will occur annually.
+The Supplemental Security Record (SSR) sets the KZ diary for eligible recipients and eligible spouses who may qualify for a Title II benefit.
+The process to determine insured status occurs annually.

 The KZ diary indicates the recipient may:

 be fully insured for Title II retirement benefits (see RS 00301.105);

 be fully insured for Title II disability benefits and meet the 20/40 requirement for Title II disability benefits (see RS 00301.120); or

 meet the special insured status requirement for recipients disabled prior to age 31 (see RS 00301.140); or

 meet the statutory blind insured status when the SSR contains a primary or secondary diagnosis code of 3694 indicating statutory blindness, or an ID code of BI, BC, or BS.